Cristiano Ronaldo: Manchester United reach agreement with Juventus to re-sign forward

 - Man Utd submit bid for Cristiano Ronaldo as deal edges closer

-Confirming the news, an official United statement read: "Manchester United is delighted to confirm that the club has reached agreement with Juventus for the transfer of Cristiano Ronaldo, subject to agreement of personal terms, visa and medical.
+"Manchester United is delighted to confirm that the club has reached agreement with Juventus for the transfer of Cristiano Ronaldo, subject to agreement of personal terms, visa and medical," a United statement read.

 "Everyone at the club looks forward to welcoming Cristiano back to Manchester."